How I Organize My Digital Music Collection on Linux

 Backing Up My Music Collection Link to heading

-There are many backup solutions available online.
+There are many cloud providers available.
 I had a few criteria to guide my decision:

 • Based in Europe, since this is where live.